PrincetonUniversity/gpudash/README.md

 $ chmod 755 gpudash
 ```

-Next, edit `gpudash` by replacing `cluster1` with the beginning of the cluster name.
+Next, edit `gpudash` by replacing `cluster1` with the beginning of the login node name.
 Modify `all_nodes` to generate a list of compute node names.
-Lastly, set `SBASE` to the path containing the column files produced by `extract.py`.
+Lastly, set `SBASE` to the path containing the column files produced by `extract.py` and make sure that the shebang line at the very top is pointing to `python3`.

 With these steps in place, you can use the `gpudash` command: